bglusman/Outlaw/README.md

 ###Planned features (unimplemented):
-*Customize sensitivty , for instance whitespace is currently ignored, but could enforce style conventions with some whitespace sensitive laws.
+*Customize sensitivty , for instance whitespace is currently ignored, but could enforce style conventions with some whitespace sensitive rules.
 Also ignores parens, which might be required or prohibited in some context.
 *Specify AST-nodes of interest, and within them allow arbitrary amounts of